 The jury was grappling with questions as to whether Naimah Jones, 34, could be convicted of resisting arrest if she didn't believe Sprague was an officer.

-"She has to know it's a police officer," presiding Common Pleas Court Judge Charles Cunningham III told the jury.
+"She has to know it's a police officer," presiding Common Pleas Judge Charles Cunningham III told the jury.
 "If she doesn't know, then she can't be guilty of resisting arrest.
 But once she realized, she has to go along with the program."

 During her first trial in February in Municipal Court, Jones testified that on Nov.
-27, 2010, she stopped by her North Philly home to quickly grab some luggage, leaving her children in a van for a few minutes.
+27, 2010, she stopped by her North Philly home to grab some luggage, leaving her children in a van for a few minutes.

 When she heard someone knocking on her car door, she yelled from her second-floor window for the man to get away from her car, she said, adding that he didn't identify himself.

-She said he charged at her and choked her after she rushed outside to confront him, adding he then said he was a cop, but she didn't believe him because he didn't show a badge and she didn't see a marked car.
+She said he charged at her and choked her after she rushed outside to confront him, adding that he then said he was a cop, but she didn't believe him because he didn't show a badge and she didn't see a marked car.
 The judge found her guilty of resisting arrest and sentenced her to 18 months' reporting probation and anger management.

 Jones appealed, and at her second trial her attorneys James Lee and Joseph Green argued that she acted as any mother would.